“It’s not what you think.”

 Now, another layer of identity has been overlaid — metastatic cancer patient — and I’m trying to figure out how that makes sense (the first answer is, it doesn’t — just bad luck).

 My name is Deborah Wassertzug, I am 46 years old, and I have Stage 4 metastatic melanoma.
 While I still take medication, I am considered to be in long-term remission.
-(A Stage 4 designation stays with you forever, though.)
+(But a Stage 4 designation stays with you until… Stage 5.)

 I don’t have a road map for cancer.
 I’m the first in my family to develop a malignant one, so I didn’t know going in how I might be expected to act.
 I’ve been learning that others have their own expectations of how cancer goes, and how the cancer patient is.